15 Things You Didn’t Know About The Godfather

 3. HE ALSO FOUGHT TO KEEP THE STORY AS A PERIOD DRAMA.

-As a cost-cutting measure, Paramount asked Coppola to modernise the script so the action took place in 1972 and to shoot the movie in Kansas City as a stand-in for the more expensive New York City.
+As a cost-cutting measure, Paramount asked Coppola to modernize the script so the action took place in 1972 and to shoot the movie in Kansas City as a stand-in for the more expensive New York City.
 Coppola convinced them to keep the story in a post-World War II New York setting to maintain the integrity of the film.

 4. FAMILY DINNERS HELPED EVERYONE GET IN CHARACTER.